AdiThakker/AdiThakker.github.io/_posts/2022-01-28-Sync-over-Async-Functions.md

 ![image]({{site.url}}/images/sync-async-df-2.png)

 So there you see folks, we have just scratched the surface of Durable functions and it is very powerful.

-BTW, I am also very excited to read about their inclusion in the isolated process model in its [roadmap](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/net-on-azure-functions-roadmap/ba-p/2197916), so more to explore!!!!
+BTW, I am also very excited to read about their availability in the isolated process model in its [roadmap](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/net-on-azure-functions-roadmap/ba-p/2197916), so more to explore!!!!